Climate of Seattle: Precipitation

 The city sees frequent, though light rainfall between October and May, with rainfall becoming lighter and sparser between June and September.
 With many more "rain days" than other major American cities, Seattle has a well-earned reputation for frequent rain.
 In an average year, at least 0.01 in of precipitation falls on 150 days, more than nearly all U.S. cities east of the Rocky Mountains.
 In November, Seattle averages more rainfall than any other U.S. city of more than 250,000 people; it also ranks highly in winter precipitation.
 Conversely, the city receives some of the lowest precipitation amounts of any large city from June to September.
 Seattle is one of the five rainiest major U.S. cities as measured by the number of days with precipitation.

-However, because Seattle often has merely a light drizzle falling from the sky for many days, it actually receives significantly less rainfall (or other precipitation) overall than many other U.S. cities like New York City, Miami, or Houston.
+Because Seattle often has merely a light drizzle falling from the sky for many days, it actually receives significantly less rainfall (or other precipitation) overall than many other U.S. cities like New York City, Miami, or Houston.
 Seattle experiences its heaviest rainfall during November, December, and January, receiving roughly half of its annual rainfall (by volume) during this period.
-In late fall and early winter, atmospheric rivers (also known as "Pineapple Express" systems), strong frontal systems, and Pacific low-pressure systems are common.
 Light rain and drizzle are the predominant forms of precipitation during the remainder of the year.
 On average, less than 1.6 in of rain falls in July and August combined when rain is less common.